Michelle Pfeiffer

 Birthdayavr.
 29, 1958

 BiographyMichelle Marie Pfeiffer ( FY-fər; born April 29, 1958) is an American actress and producer.
-One of Hollywood's most bankable stars during the 1980s and 1990s, her performances have earned her various accolades, including a Golden Globe Award and a British Academy Film Award, as well as nominations for three Academy Awards and one Primetime Emmy Award.
+One of Hollywood's most bankable stars during the 1980s and 1990s, her performances have earned her various accolades, including a Golden Globe and a British Academy Film Award, as well as nominations for three Academy Awards and one Primetime Emmy Award.

 By the early 1990s, Pfeiffer was one of the world's highest-paid actresses.
-She played Catwoman in Batman Returns (1992), and received her third Academy Award nomination for Love Field (1992).
+She played Catwoman in Batman Returns (1992), and received her third Academy Award nomination, for Love Field (1992).
 She continued to star in prominent films throughout the decade, including The Age of Innocence (1993) and Wolf (1994).
 Through her production company, Via Rosa Productions, she produced and starred in several films, including Dangerous Minds (1995).
-In the 2000s, Pfeiffer reduced her workload to prioritize her family, appearing in select projects such as What Lies Beneath (2000), White Oleander (2002), Hairspray and Stardust (both 2007).
+In the 2000s, Pfeiffer reduced her workload to prioritize her family, appearing in select projects such as What Lies Beneath (2000), White Oleander (2002), Hairspray, and Stardust (both 2007).

 Biography from the Wikipedia article Michelle Pfeiffer.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.